Relintai/pandemonium_engine_docs/tutorials/step_by_step/scripting_languages.md

 Warning:

-    `Godot 4.0 will remove VisualScript from core entirely. ( https://godotengine.org/article/godot-4-will-discontinue-visual-scripting )`
+    `Pandemonium 4.0 will remove VisualScript from core entirely. ( https://pandemoniumengine.org/article/pandemonium-4-will-discontinue-visual-scripting )`
-    As a result, creating new projects using visual scripting in Godot is not recommended.
+    As a result, creating new projects using visual scripting in Pandemonium is not recommended.
-    Future Godot 4.x releases may have VisualScript reimplemented as an extension.
+    Future Pandemonium 4.x releases may have VisualScript reimplemented as an extension.

-    While Godot 3.x will keep VisualScript supported, we recommend `trying out GDScript <toc-learn-scripting-gdscript )` instead,
+    While Pandemonium 3.x will keep VisualScript supported, we recommend `trying out GDScript <toc-learn-scripting-gdscript )` instead,
-    especially if you intend to migrate your project to Godot 4.
+    especially if you intend to migrate your project to Pandemonium 4.

 Which language should I use?
 ----------------------------

 If you're a beginner, we recommend to **start with GDScript**.
-We made this language specifically for Godot and the needs of game developers.
-It has a lightweight and straightforward syntax and provides the tightest integration with Godot.
+We made this language specifically for Pandemonium and the needs of game developers.
+It has a lightweight and straightforward syntax and provides the tightest integration with Pandemonium.

 ![](img/scripting_gdscript.png)